Stroopwafel

-A stroopwafel (/nl/; lit. 'syrup waffle') is a thin, round biscuit made from two layers of sweet baked dough held together by syrup filling.
+A stroopwafel (/nl/; lit. 'syrup waffle') is a thin, round biscuit made from two layers of sweet baked dough held together by a treacle/syrup filling, often caramel.
 First made in the city of Gouda in South Holland, stroopwafels are a well-known Dutch treat popular throughout the Netherlands.

 Description

 The wafers of a stroopwafel are made from a stiff dough of flour, butter, brown sugar, yeast, milk, and eggs that has been pressed in a hot waffle iron until crisp.
 (Note: Historically waffles had a diameter of about 10 cm, but they are now available in sizes varying between 5 and 25 cm.)
 While still warm, the waffles have their edges removed with a cookie cutter, which allows the remaining disc to be easily separated into top and bottom wafers.
-A filling made from syrup, brown sugar, butter, and cinnamon (also warm) is spread between the wafers before the waffle is reassembled.
-The syrup sets as it cools, thereby binding the waffle halves together.
+A filling made from treacle/syrup, brown sugar, butter, and cinnamon (also warm) is spread between the wafers before the waffle is reassembled.
+However, many modern-day stores (especially outside of The Netherlands) may use a more common caramel mix.
+The filling sets as it cools, thereby binding the waffle halves together.
+The edge cuttings are not discarded but sold separately in a paper bag.